hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)

+- **2024-07:** Congratulations to our team member, Tong Tong, for being reported on the WeChat public platform regarding his research work.
+- **2024-07:** A project team member has been accepted by an international journal, IEEE Transactions on Systems, Man, and Cybernetics: Systems (SCI-IF: 8.6)
+- **2024-06:** Congratulations to the project team member, Tong Tong, for winning the Excellent Undergraduate Thesis Award at Northwestern Polytechnical University.
+Wishing the team member success in their future studies and life.
+- **2024-06:** A project team member has been accepted by an SCI journal.
+- **2024-06:** A project team member has won the Excellent Thesis Award of Natural Science.
+- **2024-06:** One invention patent has been granted.
+- **2024-06:** Congratulations to the project team member, Tong Tong, for winning the Outstanding Undergraduate Thesis Award at Northwestern Polytechnical University (third place).
+The team has consecutively won this award for three years from 2022 to 2024.
+Wishing Tong Tong and the project team great success in their future research endeavors!
+- **2024-06:** A project team member has published a first-author paper in a Q1 JCR journal, congratulations to Tong Tong.
 - **2024-06:** Online Presentation on Image Super-Resolution Based on Dynamic Networks.
 - **2024-06:** The research group has been granted an invention patent.
 - **2024-05:** The CSIG Imaging Detection and Perception Committee held the fourteenth "AI Young Scholars Forum" academic event - Report: Research on Image Denoising Methods Based on Saliency Structure Information.